Why Costa Rica Will Be THE Leader In Tourism Post-COVID-19.

 What is the Current Situation in Costa Rica

 The government strategy is working.
-As of May 26th, 951 people have tested positive for the virus in Costa Rica with a population of close to 5 million.
-The country has had 10 deaths and as of May 25th, the number of recovered cases (currently at 628) has surpassed active cases.
+As of July 29, 16 800 people have tested positive for the virus in Costa Rica with a population of close to 5 million.
+The country has had 133 deaths and as of July 29, the number of recovered cases currently at 4050.

 Official announcements and the most up-to-date information can be found on the Health Ministry’s official page.